-D&E Agreement Cancellation: CL&P/UCONN (ER22-912)
+• D&E Agreement Cancellation: CL&P/UCONN (ER22-912)

 On January 28, 2022, CL&P filed a notice of cancellation of an Engineering, Design, and Procurement Agreement ("D&E Agreement") with the University of Connecticut ("UCONN").
 The D&E Agreement set forth the terms and conditions under which CL&P would undertake certain preliminary engineering and design activities for a proposed increase in capacity of its transmission interconnection service.
 The term of the Agreement ended on September 21, 2021.
 CL&P determined that the upgrades contemplated by the Agreement should be considered a capital project as a result of organic system load growth for customers Eversource is obligated to serve.
 CL&P fully refunded UConn for all charges under the Agreement.
 A January 28, 2022 effective date was requested.
-Comments on this filing are due on or before February 18, 2022.
+Comments on this filing were due on or before February 18, 2022; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).